 We talk ourselves out of Godhood

-providing as evidence
+providing as evidence a brief biography,

 the myopic, illusory improvisation